gardener/gardener-extension-provider-equinix-metal/CONTRIBUTING.md

 Gardener API server by applying a `ControllerRegistration` custom k8s resource to the Gardener API server.
 In addition to being packaged as Helm charts, extensions often **deploy** Helm charts as well.
-For example, the EQXM provider extension deploys components such as the EQXM CCM and MetalLB in order to provide necessary services to EQXM seed and shoot clusters.
+For example, the Equinix Metal provider extension deploys components such as the Equinix Metal CCM and MetalLB in order to provide necessary services to Equinix Metal seed and shoot clusters.

 ## Requirements